wasafiri/vulcan/docs/features/proof_review_process_guide.md

 end

 # Note on Event Action Names:
-# The `ProofAttachmentService` is the canonical source for audit events related to proof attachments.
+# `ProofAttachmentService` is the canonical source for audit events related to proof attachments.
 # It creates events with the action `#{proof_type}_proof_attached`.
 # The `ProofManageable` concern's `#{proof_type}_proof_submitted` events are suppressed
 # when `ProofAttachmentService` is active to prevent duplication and ensure consistency.